 The galleried landing has high vaulted ceilings, oak flooring, and is naturally well-lit by a feature skylight and full height windows to the front.
 A glass balustrade and oak handrail overlook the hall below and provide access over a bridge to two bedrooms.
-There is space for a study, library shelving or seating area if desired, and large walls give full opportunity to display artwork.
+There is ample space for a study area for working from home, library shelving or a seating area if desired, and large walls give full opportunity to display artwork.
 Built-in storage cupboards include an airing cupboard and a clothes chute to the laundry below.

 Master Bedroom Suite

 The master bedroom has two large windows and a narrow window overlooking the courtyard.
 A trapdoor gives loft access.
 A video screen and telephone connects with the pedestrian gate.
 Steps down lead to a dressing room which has built-in glass-fronted and illuminated drawers and six hanging rails.
 There is an opening to the plant room beyond.
 A door and illuminated steps lead down to the en suite bathroom which has a sunken bath, twin washbasins with storage drawers below, a WC, and a shower cubicle.
 The floor is white ceramic tiled and there is a heated towel rail and illuminated wall mirrors.
 A small window opens to the garden below.
 The bedroom has space for additional storage and hanging space if desired.
 All the bedrooms have electrically operated blackout window blinds.
 All three bath/shower rooms have Duravit sanitary ware, Porcelanosa tiles, heated towel rails and Hans Grohe and Geberit fittings with Kaldewei steel enamel baths and Vega illuminated mirrors in the bathrooms.

 Further Bedrooms and Family Bathroom